Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Experiments

 \subsection{Numerical Results}

-Each experiment is repeated using three different random seeds.
-All baselines are run with the respective DP enforcement, i.e., noise multiplier, using FedAvg~\cite{mcmahan2017communication} as the aggregation rule and without any malicious attacks.
+Each experiment is repeated using $3$ different random seeds.
+All baselines are run with the respective DP enforcement, i.e., noise multiplier, the compression rate, using FedAvg~\cite{mcmahan2017communication} as the aggregation rule, and without any malicious attacks.

 \cref{fig:cifar10} shows the test accuracy of \ourscheme on non-i.i.d.
-CIFAR-10 under various attacks, compared to the baseline.
+CIFAR-10 under various attacks, compared to the baseline, with $\NoiseMultiplier=0.1$ and $\frac{\oringinD}{\compressD}=10$.
 The experimental results in \cref{fig:cifar10} indicate that, given robust aggregation rules satisfying the robust averaging criterion, the use of the JL transform as the compression method preserves robustness against malicious attacks. \cref{tab:fmnist_nm} shows the test accuracy on non-i.i.d.
 Fashion MNIST under various attacks and noise multipliers.
 It demonstrates the robustness of using robust-compatible compression and shows that as the noise multiplier increases, utility decreases while stronger privacy guarantees are achieved. \cref{tab:cifar_compress_rate} summerizes the performance of different robust aggregation rules aggregating with count sketch under various attacks on non-i.i.d.
 CIFAR-10, at increasing compression rate, and noise multiplier $\NoiseMultiplier=0.1$.
-It suggests that a higher compression rate introduces greater distortion, and therefore, while improving communication efficiency, can lead to performance loss.
-In \cref{tab:cifar_top_k}, we substitute the JL transform with top-$k$ sparsification, cf. ~\cite{zhang2023byzantine}, which is not a robust-compatible aggregation, as it generally does not preserve $l_2$ norm.
-In the simulation, we send both the top-$k$ preserved entries and their corresponding positions to the federator, allowing the federator to decompress them before aggregation. \cref{tab:cifar_noise_multiplier} gives the test accuracy on non-i.i.d.
+It suggests that a higher compression rate introduces greater distortion, and therefore, while improving communication efficiency, can lead to performance loss. \cref{tab:cifar_noise_multiplier} gives the test accuracy on non-i.i.d.
 CIFAR-10 under various attacks, with a slightly higher noise multiplier, i.e., $\NoiseMultiplier=0.2$, which also leads to a decrease in the utility.